Destiny 2 post-release content: Overview

 Year 4, which began with the Beyond Light expansion in November 2020, saw a major overhaul on the game with the introduction of the Destiny Content Vault (DCV), which includes all content from the original Destiny.
 Upon this initial implementation of the DCV, Bungie removed the original Destiny 2's base campaign, "The Red War" (and replaced it with a new player quest), as well as the Curse of Osiris and Warmind expansions, and the content of Year 2's Annual Pass (with the minor exception of Gambit Prime, which replaced Gambit).
 Bungie plans to cycle content in and out of the game, updating older locations to fit the current state of the game.
-Furthermore, Bungie has three additional expansions planned, The Witch Queen, Lightfall (working title), and The Final Shape.
-The first two were originally planned for release in fall 2021 and fall 2022, respectively, but were delayed to early 2022 and early 2023, with the third coming in early 2024, which will conclude the first saga of Destiny, called the "Light and Darkness Saga".
+Furthermore, Bungie revealed three additional expansions, The Witch Queen, Lightfall, and The Final Shape.
+The first two were originally planned for release in fall 2021 and fall 2022, respectively, but were delayed to February 2022 and February 2023, respectively, with the third coming in early 2024, which concluded the first saga of Destiny, called the "Light and Darkness Saga".
+Upon launch of The Witch Queen, portions of Forsaken were removed from the game, including the expansion's narrative campaign and The Tangled Shore destination and associated activities.
+Forsaken's endgame content, including the Dreaming City destination, remained and was rebranded under a content package called the Forsaken Pack.
+Beginning with Lightfall, however, Bungie is no longer vaulting expansion content; however, seasonal content (with some exceptions) will still be vaulted with the release of each expansion.
+Also with The Final Shape, the campaigns for Shadowkeep and Beyond Light became free-to-play while their endgame content were repackaged as the Shadowkeep Pack and Beyond Light Pack, respectively.

+Year Eight began with the release of the ninth expansion, The Edge of Fate in July 2025, which will also include the 10th expansion, Renegades, in December 2025, with Year 8 beginning the next saga of Destiny, called the "Fate" saga.
+Year 8, referred to as the "Year of Prophecy", changed the seasonal model as content years are now divided into two large seasons that last five to six months, with each season beginning with one mid-sized expansion and then receiving what Bungie calls a "Major Update" midway through the season, rather than the previous year-long large expansions with multiple seasons/episodes.